Updated May 2, 2018.

 You’ll be pitching publications until your fingers tire, your mind fades and you fall asleep at the computer – anything to make it happen.
 One big blog post, one exclusive or product review, this can make a massive difference in funding and getting that kind of exposure takes effort, brute force effort.

 Well, what happens when you split this time and energy between campaigns?
-Not only can’t you pitch both projects to journalists and bloggers, but even press finding your story will be a bit confused and put off by your disjointed goals.
+You won’t be able to easily pitch both projects to journalists and bloggers, and anyone who finds your story will likely be a bit confused and put off by your disjointed goals.

 6. More options makes things confusing

-Most of your network just wants to help.
+Most of your network wants to help.
 Ask nicely and a nice portion will do anything within reason to help support your success.
+Keeping it simple with one campaign makes it easy.

 7. Backer bias against being the “other woman”

-Crowdfunding could best be described as company launching with a cool personal touch.
-Your story and mission are as much a part of your success as your product (game-changing technologies excluded).
+Crowdfunding gives a typical product launch a more personal touch.
+Your story and mission are as much a part of your success as your product.

-Well, the trust and loyalty you seek and need to cultivate with backers is irrevocably damaged with a multiple-campaign approach.
-With two options, suddenly someone becomes just a source of money, rather than a meaningful part of the story and business.
+The trust and loyalty a crowdfunding project cultivates with backers can be easily damaged by a multiple-campaign approach.
+With two options, suddenly backers become just a source of money, rather than a meaningful part of the story and business.

 8. More work, less results

-One of the biggest and most unexpected hurdles crowdfunders face following a successful Kickstarter or Indiegogo campaign is fulfillment, especially on-time delivery.
-From manufacturing mishaps, actually communicating with backers and getting shipments, labels and packaging perfect – it’s an enormous hassle.
+One of the biggest and most unexpected hurdles crowdfunders face following a successful Kickstarter or Indiegogo campaign is fulfillment.
+Between manufacturing mishaps, actually communicating with backers and getting shipments, labels and packaging perfect – fulfillment isn’t easy

 10. Extra rules and regulations